High Commission of Jamaica, London: Consular Section

-The High Commission also conducts Surgeries (outreach) to the community in Birmingham every first Thursday of every month and in Manchester every third Wednesday of every month.
-Jamaicans can therefore avoid travelling to London to access consular services.
-Surgeries are conducted by two Officers who receive applications for Emergency Certificates, Passports, Citizenship by Descent, and certification of documents.

-The Birmingham Surgery begins at 9:30 a.m. at the Afro-Caribbean Millennium Centre.
-Two volunteers from the community pre-examine applications and accompanying documentation to assist the High Commission.
-A detailed examination of the applications and interviews are then conducted by the Consular Officers.

 Diaspora development

 Diaspora development is designed to strengthen relations between the Jamaica government and Jamaican nationals in the UK.
 Among activities that have taken place recently is the lobby against the Air Passenger Duty.

 Community relations

 The Community Relations Department maintains close links with the Jamaican community in the UK.
 There are now over 74 Jamaican organisations, 56 Caribbean organisations and 36 Afro- Caribbean Service Centres listed on the High Commission's database.

 The Community Relations Officer encourages the formation and continuing development of community groups and associations, participates in community events, disseminates information on Jamaica, provides welfare advice to needy Jamaicans, and coordinates and facilitates donations to Jamaica.

 The High Commission in recent years has targeted youth organisations.
 For example, the Young Minds Group initiative solicits the advice and ideas of Jamaican students in the UK regarding Jamaica's national development.

 Finance and Administration Department

 The main functions of the Finance and Administration Department are: